MohammadAsjadKhan/Machine-learning-portfolio/README.md

 # Machine-learning-portfolio
-This is my Machine Learning Portfolio, which showcases my data analysis and machine learning projects.
-Each project in this portfolio includes a detailed README file that describes the data, the methodology used, and the results obtained.
+This is my Machine Learning Portfolio, which showcases my data analysis and machine learning projects.These projects I have done for demonstation my skills
+,for learning and as a hobby.
 Table of Contents

 Project 1: Melbourne Housing price prediction using different regression algorithms.